Janne Stark: Biography

-On 18 June 2021 German label Pride & Joy released the third album by Constancia, entitled Brave New World.
+On 18 June 2021 German label Pride & Joy released the third album by Constancia, entitled Brave New World. and in 2024 the follow-up IV Evermore saw the light of day on the same label, now seeing Janne handling both guitars and bass, plus mixing and mastering the album.

 In 2022 Overdrive played their 42nd anniversary shows (which were supposed to be in 2020 as the 40th anniversary, but were postponed due to Covid), for example at the Sweden Rock Festival, a show which was also filmed for a future DVD.
 The same year Regain Records also re-issued "Reflexions", "Metal Attack" and "Swords and Axes" with lots of bonus tracks.

-On November 11 Grooveyard Records released the second Bandolier Kings album "Time To Remember", featuring guest spots from Budgie members Tony Bourge as well a musicians such as Andy La Rocgue, Rowan Robertson, Doug Rappoport, John Gallagher etc. In the same month German label Metalville released the CD and LP "Cosmic Affect" by Merryweather Stark Wackerman, an album recorded already in 2019, but not finished until 2022.
+On November 11 Grooveyard Records released the second Bandolier Kings album "Time To Remember", featuring guest spots from Budgie members Tony Bourge as well a musicians such as Andy La Rocque, Rowan Robertson, Doug Rappoport, John Gallagher etc. In the same month German label Metalville released the CD and LP Cosmic Affect by Merryweather Stark Wackerman, an album recorded already in 2019, but not finished until 2022.
 Besides Janne, the trio features Neil Merryweather and drummer John Wackerman.